integration-os/unified-sdk/README.md

 # @picahq/unified

-The Pica Unified SDK library for Node.js provides convenient access to the Pica UnifiedAPI from applications written in server-side JavaScript.
+The Pica Unified SDK library for Node.js provides convenient access to the Pica Unified API from applications written in server-side JavaScript.

 ## Install